 Prompt arrival at school is expected of all students.
 It is a good habit to learn early and will be useful throughout one's life.
 Furthermore, late arrival disrupts class and causes loss of instruction time.
-Any child who arrives in the classroom after 9:00 a.m. is considered tardy.
-If a student comes to school after 10:00 a.m. or leaves before 2:40 p.m., he/she is marked absent for that half of the day.
+Any child who arrives in the classroom after 8:40 a.m. is considered tardy.